 “It’s not so much about competition or pricing as it is about positioning and flavour profiles,” he says.
 “Indians have a wonderful attitude towards whiskies – you drink it neat, or on the rocks, or have it with water, or even with Coke!” he notes.
 So Whyte & Mackay is laying its bets on all types of consumers.

-The Jura 10-YO is lightly peated – “and peated whisky is catching up fast in India”, he notes – while The Dalmore 12-YO has a very rich and robust body.
-Of course, these are best appreciated neat or with water to best bring out their flavours.
+The Jura 10-YO is sweet, fruity and vibrant due to the combination of quality ex-Bourbon casks and Oloroso sherry butts.
+The Dalmore 12-YO has a very rich and robust body.
+Of course, these are best appreciated neat, or with water, to best bring out their flavours.

-“Our plans for the growth of The Dalmore 12-YO, Jura 10-YO single malts and John Barr blended whisky in India are very ambitious over the next 5 years,” Stephen says, hinting that if successful, Whyte & Mackay could follow up with the introduction of The Dalmore 18-YO, and even the Dalmore Cigar Reserve.
+“Our plans for the growth of The Dalmore 12-YO, Jura 10-YO single malts and John Barr blended whisky in India are very ambitious over the next 5 years,” Stephen says.

 What is it that enthuses Stephen about the Indian market?
 He notes that Millennials these days are more explorative and experimental about their spirits choices.
 “We are promoting our single malts as an aperitif, or main spirit, or as cocktails, even pairing them with food and as after-dinner drink,” he says.